 Another wedding guest list etiquette doozy.
 Keeping the guest count under control is a challenge and not chatting about your wedding when there are just a few of you in the office?
 Well, it’s hard to stay mum about something so exciting.
 But after all that wedding talk, it would be rude to only invite your boss and leave the rest of your co-workers out of the fun.

 We Were Invited to a Friend’s Wedding—Do We Have to Reciprocate?

 Do We Have to Invite Our Single Friends With a Plus One?

 This is a tough one, especially if a family member has helped cover the costs.
-It’s best to chat directly with who invited the extra last minute and your significant other about the toll that number of people takes on the budget and flow of the event, whether or not the family member responsible for the extra head is financially involved.
+It’s best to chat directly with who invited the extra last minute and your significant other about the toll that the addition takes on the budget and flow of the event, whether or not the family member responsible for the extra head is financially involved.
 See if they are willing to edit the list down or, if the venue has space for them, if they will consider throwing in some cash to help accommodate their presence.